vrabbi/katacoda-scenarios/joeslittletestscenario/step3.md

 # Optional: explore kapp

+Before we install kapp-controller with [kapp](https://carvel.dev/kapp/), you may be interested in seeing a different example.

 You can skip this step if you want to get straight to kapp-controller

 ### Using kapp to install a cronjob